-Sergeant Scott Ballou started working at the Marshall University Police Dept in 1999 and was Certified as a Basic and Advanced RAD Instructor for RAD Systems in 2000.
-He became the Lead Instructor after Angie Howell, founder of the RAD program at Marshall, retired in 2011.
+Lieutenant Scott Ballou started working at the Marshall University Police Dept in 1999 and was Certified as a Basic and Advanced RAD Instructor for RAD Systems in 2000.

 Scott has taught over 3,000 women while at Marshall.
 He is the State Director for RAD Systems in West Virginia.
-This past year Sergeant Ballou received the 2015 RAD Aggressor Award as one of the Nations Top Instructors.
+In 2015 Lieutenant Ballou received the 2015 RAD Aggressor Award as one of the Nations Top Instructors.

 “It truly is an honor to be involved in such and awesome program where you really are making a difference, changing lives and empowering women through Self-Defense.” -Sergeant Scott Ballou